Skip to main content

 required_attributesObject with { user_attribute, value }Limits access to users with those attributes.
 Read more about user attributes in here

-If you've added a new dbt model to your project, you need to do dbt run + dbt refresh before it before it will appear in Lightdash
+If you've added a new dbt model to your project, you need to do dbt run + dbt refresh before it will appear in Lightdash

 Lightdash gets information about your data models from dbt.
 But it gets information about the data generated by those data models from your data warehouse.